 I already barely had any social skills.
 My only social skills came from fist fighting and rapping to fit in.
 This was probably THE WORST POSSIBLE SITUATION you could have thrown me into.

-Everyone avoided me, I told kids I rapped, rapped for them, they laughed at me.
-Even though kids from Chicago “Got it.” and knew I was good for a white guy.
+Everyone avoided me.
+I told kids I rapped, rapped for them, and they laughed at me.
+Even though kids from Chicago “got it” and knew I was good for a white guy.

 I was just repeatedly getting shit on and couldn’t fit in at all.

-And since everyone was mean to me, even the kids who were almost nice to me, seemed like assholes because I assumed they were just fucking with me anyways when they talked to me.
-Since some kids did just fuck with me in that manner a lot.
+And since everyone was mean to me, even the kids who were almost nice to me seemed like assholes because I assumed they were just fucking with me anyway when they talked to me, since some kids did just fuck with me in that manner a lot.

-Kids from Pendleton have inboxed me over the years and say “OMG I go to the same school you went too!
+Kids from Pendleton have inboxed me over the years and said, “OMG I go to the same school you went to!
 Big fan man!”
 This has actually happened dozens of times.
 As well as all the people who used to pick on me hitting me up.

 “Chicago.”
-That’s right…..
-Every kid in the school didn’t call me by my name the entire year, nahhhhh, they called me Chicago.
+That’s right…not one kid in the school called me by my real name the entire year.
+Nahhhhh, they called me Chicago.

 I felt really cool too.
 I knew that I stood out from all these kids because I was different.
-Unfortunately it wasn’t a good different in this environment.
+Unfortunately, it wasn’t a good difference in this environment.
 I was a complete outcast.
-And I was already very aggressive because of my previous school system set up and because I was from the street/Chicago I felt they were Country Hillbilly folks and the feeling went both ways.
+I was already very aggressive because of my previous school system set up and because I was from the street/Chicago.
+I felt they were Country Hillbilly folks and the feeling went both ways.

 Oh my god.
-This was the very first ability I had since the 5th grade, where I was able to be around girls all day.
-And when you are 16 years old, every single girl is hot.
+This was the very first ability I had since the 5th grade where I was able to be around girls all day.
+When you are 16 years old, every single girl is hot.
 I mean every single one of them.
-Every single girl in the school made me rethink my entire existence and what I was doing from the clothes I wrote, to my hair, to my looks overall and the gym.
-So……
+Every single girl in the school made me rethink my entire existence and what I was doing from the clothes I wore to my hair, my looks overall, the gym, etc. So…

 I wanted to fit in, period.
 I hated being home every Friday and Saturday in the country house 5 miles from town, angry at the world.
 I needed to do anything I could to make friends.
-All I had was a bike, and you can’t really ride a bike in the pitch black to town even if you had friends.
-So if I made a friend they had to have a car and be willing to come get my weird ass from the middle of nowhere.
+All I had was a bike, and you can’t really ride a bike in pitch blackness to town, even if you had friends.
+So, if I made a friend, they had to have a car and be willing to come get my weird ass from the middle of nowhere.

 That lasted like 2 weeks.

-The main coach was a former Drill Sergeant.
-He just screamed at people and I didn’t like being screamed at, especially by a 55 year old man, so I never listened to him.
+The main coach was a former drill sergeant.
+He just screamed at people.
+I didn’t like being screamed at, especially by a 55-year-old man, so I never listened to him.

-There were 2 times where me and him almost got into fist fights because I told him not to talk to me like that and especially not to talk to me like that while being 1 foot from my face.
+There were 2 times where he and I almost got into fistfights because I told him not to talk to me like that and especially not to talk to me like that while being one foot from my face.

-Every year for as long as I could remember, before the school year started my Aunt Susie would buy me 1 pair of jeans and 3 shirts.
-If I was lucky, a pair of new shoes that were $50 tops.
+Every year before the school year started, for as long as I could remember, my aunt Susie would buy me 1 pair of jeans and 3 shirts.
+If I was lucky, she would add a pair of new shoes that were $50 tops.
 That’s just how it always was.

-I started really really REALLY REALLY liking the preppy girls, the look of them, just everything.
-This was the most important and trans-formative social year of my life.
-I had to fit in, I wanted friends and I wanted the girls to like me.
-Usually people go through this shift in like 7th grade.
-I was 5 years behind socially.
+I started really really REALLY REALLY liking the preppy girls – the look of them, just everything.
+This was the most important and transformative social year of my life.
+I had to fit in.
+I wanted friends and I wanted the girls to like me.
+Usually, people go through this shift in like 7th grade.
+Socially, I was 5 years behind.

 This school year is what phased me into the hybrid look I have now that is partially preppy with a very wiggerish after taste lol.
 It’s why it was hard for me to find a fashion style that fit me.
 Half of me wants to smack the fuck out of me for spiking my hair, then the other half of me wants to do whatever it takes to attract a female.
 I’ve been torn like this since I was 16.